zmike/zmike.github.io/_posts/2021-09-13-your-filename.md

 Fire up ASAN to fix a [random stack explosion](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/12829)...

-File a [piglit ticket](https://gitlab.freedesktop.org/mesa/piglit/-/issues/57) because two of the unit tests for the extension are bugged...
+File a [piglit ticket](https://gitlab.freedesktop.org/mesa/piglit/-/issues/57) because two of the eighty unit tests for the extension are bugged and these are quite literally the only unit tests available...

 [![dow3.png]({{site.url}}/assets/dow3.png)]({{site.url}}/assets/dow3.png)

-Kapow, first try.
+Kapow, first try, expect it in zink-wip later today-ish.

 It's just that easy.

 If you disagree, you are nitpicking and biased.